fonil/dockerized-php/README.md

 [^1]: Any class of file located under `app` directory will be loaded with `App` namespace by Composer using the [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/)

-> If you take a look to [docker-compose.yml#L13](https://github.com/fonil/dockerized-php/blob/main/docker-compose.yml#L13) this folder is mounted as a volume into the application container.

-> With this setup you are able to modify the source code of your application, within your preferred IDE, on your host and automatically have those changes in the container 😃
+> If you take a look to [docker-compose.yml#L18](https://github.com/fonil/dockerized-php/blob/main/docker-compose.yml#L18), source code is mounted as a volume into the application container.
+This setup allows you to modify the source code of your application on your host within your preferred IDE and automatically have those changes synchronized in the container 😃

 #### Logging